TessaTi/XenoPath/README.md

 # XenoPath<sub>xs</sub> v.
 0.1

-Xenopath<sub>xs</sub> is a tool annotating the xenobiotic degradation potential of microorganism from metagenomic and metatranscriptomic data, accepting short-reads paired-end, single-end as well as the paired and unpaired output from [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).
+Xenopath<sub>xs</sub> is a tool annotating the xenobiotic degradation potential of microorganism from metagenomic and metatranscriptomic data, accepting short-reads paired-end, single-end as well as the paired and unpaired output from [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic); generating a unique table for the entire dataset processed.\
-The tool accepts cleaned reads, we provide a tutorial for the reads pre-processing steps (here).
+The tool accepts cleaned and compressed reads, we provide a tutorial for the reads pre-processing steps (here).

 XenoPath<sub>xs</sub> relies on other tools:
  - [Kaiju](https://github.com/bioinformatics-centre/kaiju)